Bhikshu Gyomyo Nakamura: Early life

 He was born in Japan on September 9, 1954 in Setagaya, Tokyo.
 He went Matsubara primary school and when he was 11 years old his family shifted from Setagaya to Kanagawa prefecture.
 He went Nakatsu primary school and Aikawa Higashi middle school and Atsugi high school and came back to Setagaya and went to Nihon University (College of Art).
 His father Shohachi Nakamura (1926-2015) was a scholar of Chinese philosophy and honorary professor of Komazawa University and his grandfather Shoji Nakamura (1898-1990) was a folklore historian.
 During his youth he composed and played music before dropping out of university and travelling to India in February 1976.
 When he was 21 years old he first arrived in New Delhi and stayed at the Ashoka Mission at the Cambodian Temple.
 At that time he had a spiritual experience and decided to become a monk.
 Afterwards he travelled to Nepal, the Himalayan Range and studied Therevada Buddhism in the Ashoka Mission and Tibetan Buddhism at the Library of Tibetan Works & Archives in Dharamshala.

 Life

 Bhikshu Gyomyo Nakamura went to Rajgir in 1977 and he became buddhist monk and studied Japanese Buddhism as well as studying Buddhism in Sri Lanka.
 He met Fujii Guruji in 1978 in India and he started mission in New Delhi and Ladakh as well as Europe and the US.

 Finally he started the construction of a temple in Ladakh in 1983 and completed the temple in 1985.
 This temple was inaugurated by His Holiness Dalai Lama 14.
 The Shanti Stupa was completed in 1991.
 Afterwards he went back to New Delhi and started construction of the World Buddhist Centre in 1993 which was completed in 3 years later in 1996.
 Bhikshu Gyomyo Nakamura continued spiritual practice in India and started worldwide activities making spiritual harmony between people of different faiths and nationalities.

-Activities

-Bhikshu Gyomyo Nakamura traveling all of the World and he have visited many holy places and powerspots and tried to walk as possible as he could.
-After He constructed temples, he decided to not to making any other infrastructure and not to staying at one places.
-He emphasize walking meditation as main spiritual practice because he concerned addiction to use modern transportations in human society.

-He tried to avoid thoughts which based only on Buddhism scriptures and tried to walk different places seeking true reality in dialog with Nature.